-Those types of mines would require additional approval from the Forest Service.
+Such a mine would require additional approval from the Forest Service.

 “As an Idaho native, I know how important it is to protect the animals, lands and waters we all cherish,” Phil Bandy, Excellon’s Senior Project Manager, said in a statement.
 “I am committed to collaborating with my fellow Idahoans to sustain a balance of economic development and natural resources stewardship.”